soobhanu55/LLM-RAG-Based-Function-Execution-API/README.md

-The server is now running on port 8080.
+The server is running on port 8080.
 You can access the application by:
 •	Opening your web browser
 •	Going to: http://localhost:8080